Vivek1258/torch-spyre/docs/source/compiler/symbolic_shapes.md

 # Symbolic Shapes: High-Level Design

 **Status:** draft for review
-**Owner:** torch-spyre compiler team

 **Epic:** [#43](https://github.com/torch-spyre/torch-spyre/issues/43)

 ## 1. Purpose, scope and terms

 ### 1.1 What this document decides

-How torch-spyre compiles a model once and runs it at many input sizes, without a recompile per size and without paying the host program correction cost at dispatch.
+How torch-spyre compiles a model once and runs it at many input sizes without recompiling for each size.

-In scope: the Inductor front-end path, from the FX graph down to the SDSC and the bundle.
-Out of scope, and owned elsewhere: HBM allocation for dynamic tensors, the runtime dispatch and launch path, and the backend device loop.
-Those are dependencies and are listed in Section 14.

 ### 1.2 Terms